 Limnological characterization of Pond A8 and Alviso Slough is necessary to understand the trophic status of the water bodies, the abundance and diversity of planktonic biota, the cycling of nutrients, and to identify factors controlling growth of phytoplankton.
 Under the existing operation, Pond A8 likely undergoes a significant change in salinity over the course of one year.
-Salinity will be at a minimum at the end of the wet season, when the volume of water in the pond has reached its maximum for that year, and salinity will be at a minimum at the end of the dry season, when the volume of water in the pond has reached its minimum for that year.
+Salinity will be at a minimum at the end of the wet season, when the volume of water in the pond has reached its maximum for that year, and salinity will be at a minimum at the end of the pond has reached its minimum for that year.
 Conversion of the pond to muted tidal or fully tidal would damp this effect, narrowing the range of seasonal fluctuation of salinity in the pond.
 It is hypothesized that the biota in Pond A8 will react to these fluctuations in salinity, and that it is possible to predict what the species mix would be following a change of operation.